jmendeth/jmendeth.com/_posts/2014-05-17-reverse-engineering-flash.md

 ## ActionScript ByteCode (ABC)

 ActionScript source is compiled to bytecode, that is run by the ActionScript Virtual Machine.
-I strongly recommend you to read an [overview of the AVM](http://www.adobe.com/devnet-archive/actionscript/articles/avm2overview.pdf) to be able to understand the assembly.
+I strongly recommend you to read an
+<a href="{{ site.assets_url }}/media/2014-05-17-reverse-engineering-flash/avm2overview.pdf" target="_blank">overview of the AVM</a>
+now, to be able to understand the assembly better.

 ActionScript bytecode is placed into a `DoABC` tag on the SWF.
 An SWF can contain multiple `DoABC` tags.
 When such a tag is found, the player loads the